 1cupfresh blueberries

-1cupfresh peaches, peeled and chopped
+1cupfresh peaches, peeled and diced, with any juices

 Optional topping: sliced almonds, shredded coconut (sweetened or unsweetened, as preferred), coarse sugar, and/or additional oats